 The baseline for this Recommendation is that prior to January 2011, the Board had not regularly adopted formal rationale statements for its decisions.
 Both the analysis and public comment reflect significant improvement in this area.

-8. : Assessment of ATRT1 Recommendations 9-14
+Report Section 8.
+GAC OPERATIONS AND INTERACTIONS: ATRT2 Recommendation #6 (Assessment of ATRT1 Recommendations 9-14)

 Findings of ATRT1